sambrosio/Mini-Training_Open-Project/README.md

 #### Group 1: Stefan
 How to give feedback to the gitbook? -> Create an issu

-- Stefan shows some existing
+- Stefan shows some existing issues and how to create an own.

 #### Group 2: Heidi